FoothillCSClub/Constitution/CS_Club_Constitution.md

 ## Article IV.
 Qualification and Election of Officers

 ### Section 4.01
-Officers are President, ICC representative, Vice President, Secretary, and Treasurer.
-Other positions can and should be created by the president to lead subdivisions of the club.
+Officers are President, ICC representative, Vice President, and Secretary, Other positions can and should be created by the president to lead subdivisions of the club.

 ### Section 4.02
 Elections shall be held on the sixth, seventh, or eighth week of the